Who’s running for president? Meet the Democratic candidates | Federal News Network

+Montana Gov. Steve Bullock’s entry into the 2020 Democratic presidential contest on Tuesday widens the primary field to more than two dozen candidates.

-The 21 candidates who make up the sprawling 2020 Democratic presidential field range in age from 37 to 77 and include liberals and moderates; senators, governors and mayors; and an unprecedented number of women and minorities.
+The sprawling Democratic field features candidates ranging in age from 37 to 89; liberals and moderates; senators, governors and mayors; and an unprecedented number of women and minorities.
 Democrats view the upcoming election as a must-win, and they’re looking to nominate someone who is their best hope to beat President Donald Trump.

 Here are the candidates: